waako/drupal-quickstart/README.md

-Drupal on OpenShift
+Drupal 8 beta on OpenShift
 ===================

-This Git repository helps you get up and running quickly w/ a Drupal installation on OpenShift.
+This Git repository helps you get up and running quickly w/ a Drupal 8 beta installation on OpenShift.
+We do NOT recommend using this in production just yet, but hope you will use it to test & give feedback to the Drupal Community.
 It defaults to using MySQL, so when creating the application you'll want to select and install both MySQL and Cron (for running scheduled tasks).

     rhc app create drupal php-5 mysql cron